maryland-gov/mitdp/content/launchpad/user-research-guide.md

 ## How to use this guide

 If you are new or less experienced conducting research, we encourage you to use this guide, step-by-step.
 We provide templates and best practices to walk you through the research process.
-If you have any questions about the terms we use, see the [Appendix](#key-terms)  for common definitions.
+If you have any questions about the terms we use, see [Key terms](#key-terms)  for common definitions.

-If you’re doing this as part of an MITDP launchpad, please reach out.
+If you’re doing this as part of an [MITDP Launchpad](/mitdp/launchpad/), please reach out.
 We may be able to connect you to a vendor who can support this work.

 If you are an experienced researcher, use this guide as it serves you.
 There is a list of [MITDP-recommended templates](#mitdp-recommended-templates) at the end of the guide; we encourage you to use them in your research.